Product and coproduct in string topology: Chain level definitions of the loop products

 given by

-where $concat:\Lambda\times_M \Lambda\to \Lambda$ is the concatenation $ \star $. \end{Def}
+where $\concat\colon\Lambda\times_M \Lambda\to \Lambda$ is the concatenation $\star$. \end{Def}

-The map $(A,B)\rightarrow A\wedge_{Th} B$ is a composition of chain maps, and thus descends to a product on homology:
+The map $(A,B)\rightarrow A\wedge_{\Thom} B$ is a composition of chain maps, and thus descends to a product on homology:

 \emph{Note that this is an integral singular chain level definition of a loop product, and that it does not involve any infinite dimensional tubular neighborhood, but only a simple retraction map and the pullback by the evaluation map of the Thom class of $TM$.
-Indeed the retraction map interacts only weakly with the loops in $U_{CS}$, adding ``sticks" that depend only on the basepoints of $\gamma$ and $\delta$.
-We will show in Proposition~\ref{prop:CSequiv} below that this definition of the Chas-Sullivan product coincides in homology with that of Cohen and Jones in \cite{CohJon}.}
+Indeed the retraction map interacts only weakly with the loops in $U_{\CS}$, adding ``sticks" that depend only on the basepoints of $\gamma$ and $\delta$.
+We will show in Proposition~\ref{prop:CSequiv} below that this definition of the Chas-Sullivan product coincides in homology with that of Cohen and Jones in \cite{CohJon}.
+We also show in Proposition~\ref{prop:transCS} that it intersects and then concatenates transverse chains in the way originally envisionned by Chas and Sullivan.}

-We emphasized in the notation $\wedge_{Th}$ of the product that it is defined using a Thom-Pontrjagin like construction.
-To have nice algebraic properties, such as associativity and graded commutativity, one needs to correct the above product by a sign.
-(See Appendix~\ref{app:signs} and Theorem~\ref{thm:CSalg} for more details.)
+We emphasized in the notation $\wedge_{\Thom}$ of the product that it is defined using a Thom-Pontrjagin like construction.
+To have nice algebraic properties, such as associativity and graded commutativity in appropriately degree-shifted homology, one needs to correct the above product by a sign:

 \begin{Def} The \emph{algebraic} loop product $\wedge$ is the map

 given by

 \end{Def}